A Fairly Odd Movie: Grow Up, Timmy Turner!: Cast

+Reception

+Critical response

+Emily Ashby of Common Sense Media rated the film a 4-out-of-5 stars, stating that the film "brings fans' favorite characters to life in a truly appealing way."

 Ratings

 The film attracted 5.8 million viewers on its premiere night.
 It was also the top-rated broadcast on cable networks for the week ending on July 10, 2011.
 The film's ratings were the highest for The Fairly OddParents films since its preceding special, Wishology, a trilogy film which attained 4.0 million, 3.6 million, and 4.1 million viewers for its three parts, "The Big Beginning", "The Exciting Middle Part", and "The Final Ending", respectively, during its premiere broadcast on May 1–3, 2009.

 Sequels

 Twenty days after the film's premiere on Nickelodeon, The Fairly OddParents creator and film writer Butch Hartman tweeted that he was working on ideas for a sequel to Grow Up, Timmy Turner!
 On March 14, 2012, during Nickelodeon's 2012-2013 Upfront, a sequel to 2011's first live-action TV film was announced.
 The sequel, titled A Fairly Odd Christmas, aired on November 29, 2012, and, in 2013, it was announced that there would be a third and final installment, titled A Fairly Odd Summer, which aired on August 2, 2014; Drake Bell and Daniella Monet reprised their roles in both.